wolszowy-github/clemo/README.md

 # clemo
-ree PSD into a webpage.
+Free PSD into a webpage.
 Still in development.